Jach/lgame/README.md

 constructor, and implement the specializing method `update`.
 If you need something more complicated than "blitting" the sprite's image slot to the location specified by its rect slot, you can also implement the method `draw`.
-The game loop should call update/draw for all sprites every frame.
+You should write your game loop to call update/draw for all sprites every frame.
 There's also a `group` class to create sprite groups and thus only have to call (from the main loop) update/draw on the group itself.

 ### lgame.font

-As mentioned earlier, sdl2-ttf uses GC finalizers, which can potentially be a problem.
-You can take the risk calling its functions directly yourself.
-For now, lgame however just provides a way to load and store TTF files (it also includes a default liberally licensed font if you don't want to download one or specify a system font) and a single `lgame.font:render-text` function that functionally does the same as `sdl2-ttf:render-text-solid` but without using finalizers.
+For now, lgame just provides a way to load and store TTF files (it also includes a default liberally licensed font if you don't want to download one or specify a system font) and a single `lgame.font:render-text` function that functionally does the same as `sdl2-ttf:render-text-solid` but without using finalizers.
+Other ttf functions are exposed in the `lgame-sdl2-ttf.ffi` package.

 Thus you *will* need to clean up the font texture yourself after you're done with it.
 See `chimp.lisp` for a static example which basically goes like this: